danielenapo/AI_unibo/Obsidian Uni/ML4CV/Representation Learning/Metric learning losses.md

 Where $\tilde f(A)$ is the embedding of the anchor/template, and the products are the similarities (cosine).
 ![[Pasted image 20231224114035.png]]
 To optimize at once distance from multiple negatives, we can extend the max to include multiple of them: $L_{angular\_triplet}(A,P,N)=max\{0,\tilde f(A)^{T}\tilde f(N_{1}) - \tilde f(A)^{T} \tilde f(P),\ ..., \tilde f(A)^{T}\tilde f(N_{n}) - \tilde f(A)^{T} \tilde f(P) \}$
 We use softmax to predict probabilities of classes.
-Instead of using max (not differentiable), we can swithc to its soft approximation _logsumexp_:
+Instead of using max (not differentiable), we can switch to its soft approximation _logsumexp_:
 ![[Pasted image 20231224115903.png]]
 To make the loss focus on a large set of negatives, we can introduce a temperature $\tau$, obtaining the normalized temperature-scaled cross entropy loss (NT-Xent)
 ![[Pasted image 20231224120045.png]]